juhameskanen/abstract/papers/emergence-of-time.md

 ## Abstract

 We propose an **Algorithmic Selection Principle (ASP)** to resolve the **Problem of Time** and the issue of **infinities (renormalization)** in canonical quantum gravity.
 By adopting an Everetian interpretation of the timeless **Wheeler-DeWitt (WdW)** equation, the universe is described by a static superposition over all 3-geometries and matter fields, residing in a high-dimensional configuration space (superspace).
 We argue that conscious observers most likely find themselves emerged in the branches of the universal wavefunction $\Psi$ that are **most compressible** in the sense of Algorithmic Information Theory.
 The macroscopic smoothness of spacetime and the predictable flow of time are thus not fundamental properties, but rather the low-complexity artifacts of the dominant, highly regular sub-ensembles of the static multiverse that permit the formation of complex, information-processing structures (observers).
-We interpret the initial singularity as a **pure informational state** (zero entropy).
 Observer existence is the **self-selection filter**, which traces permutations through configuration space compatible with the observer algorithm (e.g., DNA).
-Entropy increases along these paths because they are statistically favored for sustaining complex observers, while all other permutations are irrelevant to the conscious observer.
+These paths are statistically favored for sustaining complex observers, while all other permutations are irrelevant to the observer.

 The observed physics, including finite (renormalized) expectation values, is therefore a self-selection effect.